 Now more than ever, we are conditioned to believe talent is what it takes to succeed.
 From athletes and artists to technology titans, doctors and politicians, we are constantly inundated with profiles of uniquely successful people who have risen to the top of their respective fields because of one thing: their talent.

 While talent certainly comes in handy, its far from required when it comes to succeeding in business or in life.
-Whether you seek success in work, relationships, finances or other aspects of your life, it is said that hard work bests talent.
-These 10 habits require no talent, and can take you farther than talent alone ever could in becoming a successful person.
+Whether you seek success in work, relationships, finances or other aspects of your life, it is said that hard work beats talent.
+These 10 habits require no talent and can take you farther than talent alone ever could in becoming a successful person.

-Be on time.
 If you cant be early, at least be on time.
-Tardiness is a sign of disrespect to anyone whos counting on you, and can be a deal-breaker when meeting people for the first time.
+Tardiness is a sign of disrespect to anyone whos counting on you and can be a deal-breaker when meeting people for the first time.
 It also sends a message that you lack discipline, and cant manage your schedule.
 Being punctual shows you respect the other partys time and can be a reliable connection.

-Be energetic.
-Energy – especially when expressed as excitement, inspiration, motivation and creativity – is the fuel that can lead to success.
-It manifests outwardly to get new projects off the ground, and embraces the grind in order to keep things moving along.
+Energy – especially when expressed as excitement, inspiration, motivation, and creativity – is the fuel that can lead to success.
+It manifests outwardly to get new projects off the ground and embraces the grind in order to keep things moving along.
 Those who have the energy and drive to succeed often find a way to become successful people.
 Bonus: Its also highly contagious!

-Go above and beyond.
 Never settle for good enough.
 In all you do, ask yourself what more can be done without compromising your health, sanity or standing commitments.
 Just as actions speak louder than words, under-promising and over-delivering leave a far better impression than doing it the other way around.
 Remarkable people give you more than you pay for, ask for or expect.
-Always attempt to over deliver and provide the highest quality work possible.
+Always attempt to over-deliver and provide the highest quality work possible.

 Try applying these habits to all aspects of your life.
 Chances are youll see a marked improvement in everything from your job to your relationships with friends and family to your fantasy football score.
 Learning how to be a successful person is easy, and the steps to get there are free and available to everyone – even talented people.